 All payments must be sent and processed before the beginning of each session by e-transfer or pre-authorized payment.
 Costs are listed in Canadian dollars, not including Harmonized Sales Tax (HST).
 Then receipts will be issued following each session.

-A Spiritual companion for life transitions
+A Spiritual companion for Life Milestones

 Are you going through a life transition that could benefit from spiritual companionship, guidance, or ritual?
 I’m ready to journey alongside you wherever life is leading — trusting your inner wisdom, taking your own pace, and marking rites of passage together.